 12 to 19 April 2019

-This sailing trip will take you along the beautiful scenery of the English and Scottish east coast.
-We will visit pittoresque, almost forgotten, fishermen’s villages like Whitby and Stonehaven.
+The sailing trip will take you to the beautiful scenery of the English and Scottish east coast.
+We visit picturesque, almost forgotten, fishermen’s villages like Whitby and Stonehaven.
 Or we can drop anchor in front of the treasure of Holy Island.